YakubuLute/react_todo/README.md

 # A simple react to-do app to help you with your daily task with an attractive user interface.

 1. You can clone this project or download and install on your favorite text editor.
+2. ## functionalities
+3. You can add task
+4. You can delete task
+5. You can edit task
-2. Make sure to run #npm install to install all the dependencies
+6. Make sure to run #npm install to install all the dependencies
-3. You can now run the project
+7. You can now run the project

 ## Screens